 Is the South Island better than the North Island?

 Not automatically.
 The South Island is often stronger for scenery-led travel, while the North Island suits travellers who want broader variety.
+The better answer depends on whether your first New Zealand trip is meant to feel cinematic and road-heavy or more mixed and flexible.

 How many days do you need in New Zealand?